SARA-amrani/Al-Driven-Academic-Success-Platform/README.md

-# Smart Adaptive Learning Roadmap Assistant
+# AI-Driven Academic Success Platform

 ## 🎯 Core Purpose
 SARA is an AI-powered educational platform that creates personalized learning experiences by adapting to each student's progress and learning style in real-time.